LizzyMaybeDev/Patcher-Explanation/README.md

 **Fixed crippling performance issues with large amounts of particles caused by an improper obfuscation mapping**.
 **Improve faster annotation searching**.
 **Rewrote data table search**.
+**Note that this is all public information and there is many many stuff that are in the code but are not made public**.